FAQ · Engineering Q&A

 The honest scientific position.
 The interpretation framework defines what must close.
 Independent boundary metrology is the protocol that demonstrates whether it closes.
 Both are required for engineering credibility.
 The framework alone is not a proof; the metrology alone, without framework, would be uninterpretable.
 Together they form the complete engineering case.

-The present framework hypothesizes that the architecture is consistent with classical conservation laws under boundary-defined accounting, and identifies the specific terms that must enter the boundary closure equation.
+The present framework describes the conditions under which the architecture is interpreted as being consistent with classical conservation laws under boundary-defined accounting, and defines the specific terms that must be experimentally evaluated in the boundary closure equation.
 Whether the numerical closure Rboundary → 0 actually holds within accredited measurement uncertainty under long-duration synchronized metrology is a separate empirical question, to be answered through the independent validation pathway (Q 27).

 Pre-commercial documentation status.
 In the TRL 5–6 pre-commercial validation stage, the energy balance at the complete device boundary has been documented through internal engineering assessments under controlled laboratory conditions.
 Internal validation records the operating regime, regime behavior, and boundary-side energy distribution.
 Independent metrological validation at the AC interface and at the supervisory boundary under accredited protocol is the next pre-commercial milestone on the path to TRL 8 CE/UL certification.
 This is standard practice for deep-tech systems pre-certification — a stage descriptor, not a credibility signal.
 Validation-stage data, including engineering measurements and operating-parameter ranges, is shared progressively with qualified reviewers under structured NDA review.